 Although creating a TCP/IP host table entry is optional, it is a good idea to take this step.
-Add the AS/400 name and the IP address of the LAN adapter to the "Host Table Entries."
+Add the AS/400 name and the IP address of the LAN printer to the "Host Table Entries."

-Configuring The AS/400 For Printing
+Configuring the AS/400 for Printing